-- 4. Press $\blacktriangleleft$ / $\blacktriangleright$ to select an picture mode that is closest to your need. - 5.
-Press ▼ to select a menu item to be changed and adjust the value with </ >> .
+- 4. Press ◄/▶ to select a picture mode that is closest to your need. - Press ▼ to select a menu item to be changed and adjust the value with ◀ /►.
 See "Fine-tuning the image quality in user modes" below for details. - 6.
-When all settings have been done, highlight Save Settings and press Mode/enter on the projector or ENTER on the remote control to store the settings. - 7.
+When all settings have been done, highlight Save Settings and press ENTER on the projector or remote control to store the settings. - 7.
 The confirmation message 'Setting Saved' displays.